olivkoch/nano-trm/README.md

 # Visualization

-To visualize the results of a model, use the `neural_viewer.ipynb`
+To visualize the results of a model, use `notebooks/neural_viewer.ipynb`